 While conditions vary significantly, snow typically begins in October/November and stays until March/April.
 Temperatures can range from 50°F (10°C) to -13°F (-25°C) or -31°F (-35°C), and dip even lower in the north.
-The west coast predominantly experiences rain throughout the winter, with only some periods of snow.
+Extreme winters may be becoming more frequent – in February 2021, a "polar vortex" created record-breaking low temperatures across much of the country, especially the Prairie provinces (Alberta, Saskatchewan, and Manitoba).
+The west coast typically has milder temperatures than the rest of Canada, and predominantly experiences rain throughout the winter, with only some periods of snow.

 A time of tulips and cherry blossoms, traveling in the spring can be a great way to avoid the crowds.
 Keep in mind that light snow or rain can continue into May or June, so while temperatures typically sit around 50–68°F (10–20°C) you should pack accordingly.

-From June to August, Canadian summers mean outdoor fun.
+From June to August, Canadian summers mean outdoor fun, from hiking, mountain biking, and kayaking to camping, rafting, and road trips.
 With varying levels of humidity, temperatures range between 59–95°F (15–35°C).
 The far north is a bit cooler, but also boasts exceptionally long days at the height of summer.

 Beloved across the country, fall offers refreshingly cool weather, around 41–59°F (5–15°C), and spectacular autumn foliage throughout September and October.

 Can’t pick between summer and winter travel?
 Unless you have specific winter sports or activities in mind, Canada’s summer – with its long daylight hours and endless adventures – is an ideal time to visit.